ICTG6/Rhyme-Generator/README.md

 	Another future development that we wanted to make after the target before is achieved is to developed the AI to be able to generate a whole poem by itself by taking a view keywords as an identifier on the topic and words that wanted to be used in the Poem/Lyrics.

 Resources
-	This are some resources we use to develop our rhyme generator project: o	https://www.rhymedb.com/ o	https://stackoverflow.com/questions/25714531/find-rhyme-using-nltk-in-python o	https://www.nltk.org/data.html
+	These are some resources we use to develop our rhyme generator project: o	https://www.rhymedb.com/ o	https://stackoverflow.com/questions/25714531/find-rhyme-using-nltk-in-python o	https://www.nltk.org/data.html